Jerry-Master/KAN-benchmarking/README.md

 cmake -DCMAKE_PREFIX_PATH="/absolute/path/to/libtorch" ..
 ```

 Once you have configured the project, you can try with `cmake --build . --config Release`.
 If that does not work, the configuration should have created some Visual Studio solutions.
 Open those and compile the project there in Release mode.
 If you get some error about  '/RTC1' and '/O2' not being compatible that is because you are not compiling in Release mode.
 Once finished, look for the location of the DLL.
 It should be on `FusedFourierKAN/build/Release/fusedFourierKAN.dll`.
 Go to `FusedFourierKAN/FusedFourierKAN/ffKANFunction.py` and modify line 10 to be `pluginpath = os.path.join(parent, "../build/Release/fusedFourierKAN.dll")`.
+Same with `FusedFourierKAN/FusedFourierKAN/ffKANGPUFunction.py`.

 Once you have the dynamic library compiled, either in Linux or Windows, the last step is to install the python library: